 A: We investigated this possibility and there isn’t enough separation of water from the residence halls to make it feasible to identify a specific building as having an issue.
 The County is satisfied with twice weekly testing, especially for this fall.

 Q: Can you comment on the LA county DPH / CDC guidance that recently vaccinated individuals don’t need to be tested or quarantined in the event of exposure?

 A: We asked the county for clarification on that guidance.
 If exposure is >2 weeks after final dose and <3 months after, then the guidance does not require quarantine/testing for fully vaccinated individuals who are exposed to the virus.
 In all other cases, quarantine and testing are still recommended for exposed individuals.

 Q: What are the plans for COVID-19 testing?
 Will it be mandatory and how often?

 A: We plan to regularly test faculty and staff who are required to be on campus.
 Additional information is available in the College’s COVID-19 Testing Policy.

 Q: Will COVID-19 testing be available on campus?

-A: Yes, through Student Health Services.
-Testing will be free to students.
+A: Yes, through Student Health Services for asymptomatic individuals.
+Testing will be free to students, as well as to those faculty and staff who are deemed essential workers.
 All students who live on campus or at the HMC-sponsored Arrow Vista Apartments will be required to be tested twice weekly.
-We also will have testing for students who are experiencing symptoms of COVID-19.
 Faculty and staff who are experiencing symptoms should contact their health care provider to discuss whether testing is necessary.
-Students who are experiencing symptoms should self-isolate and not attend any in-person classes or other activities until they have been cleared to do so.
 Faculty and staff who are experiencing symptoms should NOT report to campus for work and should contact their direct supervisor.

 Q: Will Student Health Services charge a fee for COVID-19 testing?